hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 parties are peers, and they interact by mutual consent and with a (hopefully) shared understanding of the rules and goals.
-Protocols are like a dance--not one that's choreographed or directed, but one where the parties make dynamic decisions and and react to them.
+Protocols are like a dance--not one that's choreographed or directed, but one where the parties make dynamic decisions and react to them.

 ![dance](dance.jpg)